 Sliding, however, prevents the offense from gaining any more yards.
-When a player is running full speed and lowers his shoulder, there’s a good chance he will pick up an additional 2-3 yards upon contact.
+When a player runs full speed and lowers his shoulder, there’s a good chance he will pick up an additional 2-3 yards upon contact.

 Coaches always favor the quarterback sliding because they will not take any unnecessary hits that they don’t need to take.
-Many coaches will sacrifice the 2-3 yards of extra contact for having their quarterback slide.
+Many coaches will sacrifice the 2-3 yards of extra contact to have their quarterback slide.

 Quarterbacks will slide on their butt and often pop back up and get ready for the next play.
 This play is clean, and no contact is made on either player.

 If the defensive player happens to make contact with the sliding player, a penalty will be thrown.
 When the offensive player gives up their body by sliding, the defensive player must not touch them.

 It’s common to see defensive players hit the quarterback sliding, mainly because it’s an instinct to tackle the ball carrier.
 Defensive players have no idea when the offensive player is going to slide.
 This is why you may see a defensive player hit a quarterback even though he is sliding.
 This results in a 15-yard penalty for unnecessary roughness.